-from 3rd to 9th March 2014, The Dreams’ Time Capsule was one of the main projects that were showed during the Festival of Public Art Alwan 338.
+In March 2014, the American-Swiss curator Alexandra Stock invited Eva Frapiccini to participate in a month-long residency hosted by Al Riwaq Art Space in Manama, Bahrain.
+The Dreams’ Time Capsule was one of the main projects showcased during the Festival of Public Art Alwan 338.
 Foundations, curated by Alexandra Stock.
-The participative event was installed during 6 days in front to the Al Riwaq Art Space in Manama.
+The participative event was then installed during for six days in front to the Al Riwaq Art Space in Manama.

 It is available for downloading the cahier about the venues in Riga, Latvia.
 In collaboration with Zane Onckule, chief curator of kim?
 Comtemporary Art Space, and the visual artist Eva Frapiccini. download

 By invitation of the Department of Arts & Design at the University Jorge Taleo in Bogotà, Colombia, the Dreams’ Time Capsule project was staged over two days, on August 26th and 27th 2013 at the university library.

 The event was in doubt until a few days before the scheduled date, because the airline company temporarily lost the suitcase (with the installation in it) leaving it in Paris during the transfer from Turin to Bogotà.
 It took three weeks of frantic phone calls to get the suitcase and the inflatable installation inside it back.
 Our greetings during this episode go to Viviana, Sally and Oscar Munoz, and Diana from the residency Lugar a Dudas for their support during our journey in Colombia.
 We always remember “hay que tener fé!”